St. Anthony Hall: Upsilon: University of Virginia

 The University of Virginia's brick chapter house with two-story tall columns and a spacious portico was the third fraternity house constructed on Grounds—although it was the first with residential use in mind.
 Built in 1902, this Colonial Revival or Jeffersonian style house is "beautifully situated on 'Page Hill'" and blends well with the campus architecture designed by Thomas Jefferson.
 The Upsilon chapter house was designed by J. Harleston Parker, founder of the Harleston Parker Medal.
-It cost $20,000 to build.
+It cost $20,000 (equivalent to $ in 2023) to build.
 The interior was "furnished with taste throughout", and included ten bedrooms, a library, a billiard room, and a 20 by 30 ft reception room that was paneled in oak.
 There was also electric lighting, running hot and cold water, and steam heat.
 The house is included The Architecture of Jefferson Country: Charlottesville and Albemarle County, Virginia" by K. Edward Lay.